I had once gone to Ujjaini

 Anklets gently jingled on her feet.

 It was on a day in spring

 To find my way I had to travel long

 And the rooftops were glowing

-With the rays of setting sun.
+With the rays of the setting sun.

 On a lonely narrow serpentine street

-Was difficult to reach.
+My beloved's home was difficult to reach.

-On the door was painted
+On its door were painted

 A conchshell and a discus